-INTRODUCTION TO PHILOSOPHY

-3 credits Introduction to philosophic problems and attitudes through acquaintance with the thoughts of some leading thinkers of Western tradition.
-INTRODUCTION TO ETHICS 3 credits Introduction to problems of moral conduct through readings from the tradition and class discussion; nature of "good," "right," "ought" and "freedom" INTRODUCTION TO LOGIC

-Introduction to logic and critical thinking.
+- 101 INTRODUCTION TO PHILOSOPHY 3 credits Introduction to philosophic problems and attitudes through acquaintance with the thoughts of some leading thinkers of Western tradition. - INTRODUCTION TO ETHICS Introduction to problems of moral conduct through readings from the tradition and class discussion; nature of "good," "right," "ought" and "freedom" 120 - 170 INTRODUCTION TO LOGIC Introduction to logic and critical thinking.
 Includes such topics as meaning, informal fallacies, propositional logic, predicate and syllogistic logic and nature of induction.

-PHYSICS

-DESCRIPTIVE ASTRONOMY

-Qualitative introduction to astronomy, intended primarily as a first science course for non-science majors.
-Includes laboratory and observational activities.

-MUSIC, SOUND, AND PHYSICS
+PHYSICS 3650:

-Qualitative introduction to the physics of sound, its properties, perception, and reproduction, including acoustical principles of musical instruments.
-Laboratory and observational activities included.
+- 130 DESCRIPTIVE ASTRONOMY Qualitative introduction to astronomy, intended primarily as a first science course for non-science majors.
+Includes laboratory and observational activities. - 133 MUSIC, SOUND, AND PHYSICS 4 credits Qualitative introduction to the physics of sound, its properties, perception, and reproduction, including acoustical principles of musical instruments.
+Laboratory and observational activities included. - 137 LIGHT

-Introductory, qualitative course dealing with the nature of light and the interac-tion of light with various materials to produce common visual effects.
-Laboratory activities included that provide experiences in scientific investigation.

-PHYSICS FOR THE LIFE SCIENCES I

-Prerequisites: high school algebra, trigonometry or 3450:149 as corequisite or permission.
+A credits Introductory, qualitative course dealing with the nature of light and the interaction of light with various materials to produce common visual effects.
+Laboratory activities included that provide experiences in scientific investigation. - 261 PHYSICS FOR THE LIFE SCIENCES I 4 credits Prerequisites: high school algebra, trigonometry or 3450:149 as corequisite or permission.
 Introductory course for professional work in biology and health professions and services.
 Emphasizes life science applications.
 Mechanics: laws of motion, force, torque, work, energy, power; properties of matter; gases, liquids, solids, fluid mechanics.
-Laboratory

-262 PHYSICS FOR THE LIFE SCIENCES II

-4 credits Prerequisite: 3650:261.
+Laboratory - 262 PHYSICS FOR THE LIFE SCIENCES II 4 credits Prerequisite: 3650:261.
 Laws of thermodynamics, kinetic theory.
 Wave phenomena; sound, light, optics; electricity and magnetism; atomic and nuclear physics; radioactivity.
-Laboratory.

-267,8 LIFE SCIENCES PHYSICS COMPUTATIONS I, II

-Corequisite: 3650:261 (with 267); 3650:262 (with 268).
+Laboratory. - 267,8 LIFE SCIENCES PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 3650:261 (with 267); 3650:262 (with 268).
 Optional companion courses to 261,2 provides additional computational experience in applications of physics to life sciences, emphasizing use of algebra and trigonometry.
-Particularly recommended for student with modest mathematical preparation

-ELEMENTARY CLASSICAL PHYSICS I
+Particularly recommended for student with modest mathematical preparation. - 291 ELEMENTARY CLASSICAL PHYSICS I 4 credits Corequisite: 3450:221.

-Corequisite: 3450:221.
 Introductory physics for science and engineering.
 Classical statics, kinematics and dynamics, as related to contemporary physics.
 Oscillations, waves; fluid mechanics.
 Vectors and some calculus as needed.

-ELEMENTARY CLASSICAL PHYSICS II
+Laboratory. - 292 ELEMENTARY CLASSICAL PHYSICS II 4 credits Prerequisite: 3650:291.

-Prerequisite: 3650:291.
 Thermodynamics from atomic point of view; basic laws of electromagnetism; mechanical and electromagnetic waves.
 Interference and diffraction; coherence; geometrical and physical optics.
-Laboratory.

-293,4 PHYSICS COMPUTATIONS I, II

-1 credit each

-Corequisite: 291 (with 293); 292 (with 294).
+Laboratory. - 293,4 PHYSICS COMPUTATIONS I, II 1 credit each Corequisite: 291 (with 293); 292 (with 294).
 Optional companion courses to 291,2 provides experience in problem solving, and elaborates application of calculus to simple physics phenomona.
-Particularly recommended for a freshman and for a student with modest preparation in mathematics or physical sci-
+Particularly recommended for a freshman and for a student with modest preparation in mathematics or physical sciences.

-POLITICAL SCIENCE
+POLITICAL SCIENCE 3700:

-GOVERNMENT AND POLITICS IN THE UNITED STATES

-Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government.

-CURRENT POLICY ISSUES
+- 100 GOVERNMENT AND POLITICS IN THE UNITED STATES 4 credits Examination of the American political system with emphasis on fundamental principles, ideas, institutions and processes of modern government. - 120 CURRENT POLICY ISSUES

 Cannot be used for credit toward a major in political science.
-Survey of major political issues and problems confronting nation; environment in which public policies are formed and executed.

-WORLD POLITICS AND GOVERNMENTS Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective.
-INTRODUCTION TO POLITICAL RESEARCH 3 credits and local levels.
-AMERICAN FOREIGN POLICY 220

-Introduction to the research process in political science through an introduction to the logic of social science inquiry and contemporary techniques of analysis.

-STATE AND LOCAL GOVERNMENT AND POLITICS 3 credits Examination of institutions, processes and intergovernmental relations at state

-Examination of American foreign policy-making process; public opinion and other limitations on policy; specific contemporary problems in selected areas.
+Survey of major political issues and problems confronting nation; environment in which public policies are formed and executed. - 150 WORLD POLITICS AND GOVERNMENTS 3 credits Introduction to international politics and an examination of the governments and foreign policies of selected states from a comparative perspective. - 201 INTRODUCTION TO POLITICAL RESEARCH 3 credits Introduction to the research process in political science through an introduction to the logic of social science inquiry and contemporary techniques of analysis. - 210 STATE AND LOCAL GOVERNMENT AND POLITICS 3 credits Examination of institutions, processes and intergovernmental relations at state and local levels. - 220 AMERICAN FOREIGN POLICY Examination of American foreign policy-making process; public opinion and other limitations on policy; specific contemporary problems in selected areas.

-PSYCHOLOGY
+PSYCHOLOGY 3750: